 Oats are also a great pre-workout meal (45 minutes before) for you because they give you the required energy to “kill” your workout.

-If you combine them with 2-3 egg whites, a whole egg, veggie and a protein powder you will get a delicious outcome.
+If you combine them with 2-3 egg whites, a whole egg, veggie, and protein powder you will get a delicious outcome.

 Simply put 70 grams of oats in a bowl and add water.
 Microwave it for around 1:30 – 2 minutes until the oats absorb the water.